OpenMW/openmw/docs/source/reference/modding/settings/cells.rst

 Faster preloading will reduce the chance that a cell could not be completely loaded before the player moves into it, and hence reduce the chance of seeing loading screens or frame drops.
-This may be especially relevant when the player moves at high speed and/or a large number of cells are loaded in via 'exterior cell load distance'.
+This may be especially relevant when the player moves at high speed and/or a large number of objects are preloaded due to large viewing distance.

 A value of 4 or higher is not recommended.
 With 4 or more threads, improvements will start to diminish due to file reading and synchronization bottlenecks.